Myrmecia auriventris

 Myrmecia auriventris is an Australian ant which belongs to the genus Myrmecia.
-This species is native to Australia and is commonly distributed in Queensland.
+This species is endemic to Australia and is commonly distributed in Queensland.

 Worker ants are typically 18-20 millimetres long.
 Drones are smaller at 15.5 millimetres.
 The head, pronotum, gaster, and other features are a black colour, while the node, epinotum, and metanotum is red.
 Other features like the mandibles, antennae and tarsi are a reddish yellow, while other parts are brown.